EllocentLabs/smart-cookies-test/README.md

 This file includes custom CSS.

 **How to run**
+1. Update your firebase config in this file - https://github.com/EllocentLabs/smart-cookies-test/blob/master/smart-cookies-frontend/index.html#L32
-To run this project, open index.html in the browser
+2. Open index.html in the browser

 # smart-cookies-frontend